libretro/docs/docs/library/fbneo.md

 ## Hiscores

 Copy [hiscore.dat](https://github.com/libretro/FBNeo/tree/master/metadata/hiscore.dat) to `SYSTEM_DIRECTORY/fbneo/` and have the hiscore core option enabled.
 It doesn't guarantee hiscores will work for a specific game though, sometimes a driver could just be missing the necessary support code for hiscores (or hiscore.dat might not be listing that romset).
-You can request support in the issue tracker as long as the request is reasonable (avoid making a list of several dozens/hundreds of games if you don't want to be ignored).
-There are also some cases where libretro features will prevent hiscores from working, runahead is a well-known case but there might be other savestates-related features causing issues.
+You can request support in the issue tracker as long as the request is reasonable (avoid making a list of several dozens/hundreds of games if you don't want to be ignored). ~~There are also some cases where libretro features will prevent hiscores from working, runahead is a well-known case but there might be other savestates-related features causing issues.~~ As of [2022-06-25](https://github.com/libretro/FBNeo/commit/7ea5708565955658eeaf49da2be4a9905409bb35), hiscores are part of "fast savestates" and should work with runahead.

 ## Run Ahead input lag reduction

-This core widely supports the RetroArch "Run Ahead" input latency reduction feature, with or without `Second Instance` enabled.
-However, single instance is the recommended mode because it is the mode used in standalone FBNeo's runahead.
+This core widely supports the RetroArch "Run Ahead" input latency reduction feature, with **single instance** being the recommended method.
+Support for `Second Instance` won't be guaranteed anymore as of [2022-06-25](https://github.com/libretro/FBNeo/commit/7ea5708565955658eeaf49da2be4a9905409bb35).

 ## RetroAchievements